LaMatemaga/LaMatemaga/README.md

 ### Happy to see you around!
-I am a data analyst working for a local fintech.
-I studied mathematics as a profession and I love science.
+Hello!
+I am a data engineer working for a technology solutions company.
+I hold a degree in Mathematics and have a passion for science and technology.

-I also have three years of experience in Data Science, particularly in the area of Bioinformatics.
-In these projects, I was in charge of data mining and pre-processing.
-However, I was also very involved in the presentation of results, so I have experience giving talks to audiences from different areas (biology, mathematics, and computer science) and to non-specialized audiences.
+With three years of experience in Data Science, particularly in Bioinformatics, I've honed my skills in data mining, pre-processing, and presenting results.
+I enjoy communicating complex concepts to diverse audiences, whether they are from biology, mathematics, computer science, or the general public.

-Thanks to this I developed a taste for communication for Mathematics, Technology and Science.
+My work fuels my enthusiasm for promoting Mathematics, Technology, and Science.

 <br/>